01-edu/public/subjects/scores/README.md

 Create a function named `score` that given a `&str`, computes the score for that given string as a `u64`.

 Each letter has a value, you just have to sum the values of the letters in the given string.
+Each letter has its own assigned value, independently of being uppercase or lowercase.

-You will need these:
+This table showcases the assigned value for each letter:

 | Letter                       | Value |
 | ---------------------------- | :---: |